 Occupational Therapy Median Salary

-How Much Do Occupational Therapists Make in Different Work Settings?
+How Much Does an Occupational Therapist Make in Different Work Settings?

 One of the factors that can have the greatest impact on salaries is the type of work environment an OT is in.
 As you’ll see in the data below, an OT who works in consulting services can make $10,000 more than the average OT salary.
 According to BLS data, here are the top five industries that offer OTs the highest annual salaries: